 Competition for the recruiting and retention of employees is responsible for the compensation costs contributing significantly to the Company's overall costs, and the Company expects that this trend will continue in the future.
 There can be no assurance that the Company will be able to recruit a sufficient number of new employees with the desired qualifications, in a timely manner and on financial terms that are acceptable to the Company.
-The failure to recruit new employees could materially and adversely affect future operating results.
+The failure to recruit new employees or the unintentional recruitment of underperforming employees could materially and adversely affect future operating results.